s2kshare/CleanUp-After-Effects-JSX/README.md

 # Problem & Fixes (Troubleshooting)

-P: "The system cannot find the path specified."
+P: "The system cannot find the path specified."\n
 F: Since the batch file is set to copy to the directories listed above, there are two possible reasons for this

   - The After Effects version installed is not yet implemented into the batch script